MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentwixburnbundlesample.md

 ms.technology: webview
 ms.date: 02/18/2022
 ---
-# WiX Burn Bundle to deploy Runtime
+# WebView2 sample: WiX Burn Bundle to deploy Runtime

 This is a WebView2 sample demonstrating how to use a WiX Burn Bundle to deploy the WebView2 Runtime.

-Directory &amp; project name: **WV2DeploymentWiXBurnBundleSample**.
+Directory& .proj: **WV2DeploymentWiXBurnBundleSample/WV2DeploymentWiXBurnBundleSample.wixproj** (no .sln)

 <!-- ====================================================================== -->